 - 0.8ha of Tuckers Field (bowls/tennis) is used as overflow car parking, and so should not be included in any green space calculation.
 It is one thing or another but not both.

-Since the 2014 Audit the West Cliff area has further deteriorated, with land slips as well as lack of weed clearance.
+Since the most recent council audit (2014), the West Cliff area has further deteriorated, with land slips as well as lack of weed clearance.
 In addition, an amount of green space has been lost due to reclassification, or targetted for reclassification, typically for housing by SBC.

 - Helredale playing field (1.6ha) was lost for just this reason, as was land on Highfield Road (1.1ha).